Faisal Manap: Investigation for conduct before the Committee of Privileges

 In November 2021, Raeesah Khan, then-MP for the Compassvale division of Sengkang GRC, resigned from the WP and Parliament after admitting that she had fabricated an account, which she later presented to Parliament as fact, of accompanying a victim of sexual assault to a police station.
 Her division was divided into three parts, each to be managed by one of the remaining three MPs for Sengkang GRC, while Faisal became a temporary advisor to the team of three.
 Party leader Pritam Singh claimed that the appointment of Faisal as an advisor addressed concerns on the lack of a minority MP for the GRC.
 (Note: Every team in a GRC is legally required to contain at least one minority (i.e. non-Chinese) candidate, either Malay or Indian/other (other being not Chinese, Malay or Indian).
 The mandatory minority category in a GRC is determined by the President.
 The number of GRCs requiring Malay candidates at a general election must be three-fifths of the total number of GRCs, or, if that is fractional, the next highest whole number.)

 In February 2022, in relation to Khan's resignation, the Committee of Privileges (COP), on account of Faisal and Singh's conduct before it, recommended that the two be referred to the Public Prosecutor for review to determine whether criminal proceedings should be brought against them.

-On 19 March 2024, the Public Prosecutor announced that they would not pursue charges against Faisal for his refusal to answer questions asked by the COP, unlike Singh, who pleaded not guilty to the two charges levied against him of lying to a parliamentary committee.
-However, the previous day, the Singapore Police Force had formally issued an advisory to Faisal after consultation with the Public Prosecutor, advising him to "familiarise himself with the conduct expected of Members of Parliament" and "to refrain from any act that may be in breach of [the Parliament (Privileges, Immunities and Powers) Act 1962]".
+On 19 March 2024, the Singapore Police Force and Attorney-General's Chambers announced that Faisal would not receive charges for his refusal to answer questions asked by the COP, unlike Singh, who pleaded not guilty to the two charges levied against him of lying to a parliamentary committee.
+However, the previous day, the police had formally issued an advisory to Faisal after consultation with the Public Prosecutor, advising him to "familiarise himself with the conduct expected of Members of Parliament" and "to refrain from any act that may be in breach of [the Parliament (Privileges, Immunities and Powers) Act 1962]".